 - All members of the Biology department are highly qualified A Level specialists, and are available via e-mail, between lessons and in workshops to offer all the support you may need.
 All textbooks and lesson resources are provided, and there is also a detailed online virtual learning environment (Moodle) which is accessible anywhere.

 This is updated with all the resources we use in lessons, along with additional resources and useful links to online material that is relevant to the course.

-This popular department operates in well-equipped laboratories with a full-time technician to support practical work.
-Easy access to Nunnery Wood and the surrounding area provides a useful resource for ecological
+- We have well-equipped laboratories, designed for teaching A Level Biology, with a full-time technician to support practical work, along with easy access to Nunnery Wood and the surrounding area which provides a useful resource for ecological and statistical studies.

 Course Specifics / Entry Requirements